-FOI’s activities in this area represent Sweden’s accumulated expertise is such areas as explosives and weapon effects where the focus today is on support for the Swedish units serving in Afghanistan.
+FOI’s activities in this area represent Sweden’s accumulated expertise is such areas as explosives and weapon effects.
 These activities also support the civil community’s capacity to resist and combat terrorism.

 FOI studies unmanned vehicles in order to be able to predict threats and possibilities, evaluate performance and provide hostile and friendly co-players in, for example, pilot training simulations.

 Unmanned vehicles are becoming an increasingly common phenomenon in both civil and military contexts.
 Military unmanned aerial vehicles, UAVs, have long been used for reconnaissance purposes while unmanned ground vehicles, UGVs, are employed to search for and destroy unexploded mines and bombs.
 A factor common to all unmanned vehicles is that we want them to function in a way that is useful and, to ensure this, they require a more or less sophisticated planning and management system.
 Such planning and management systems are studied and developed at FOI.